jd-opensource/joylive-agent/docs/quickstart.md

 - Application

-  `joylive-demo-springcloud3-provider` Spring Cloud Application demo
+  `joylive-demo-springcloud3-provider` Spring Cloud application demo

-### 1.3 Modify Agent configuration
+### 1.3 Modify the Configuration

 The JoyLive Agent package has the following directory structure: